 If stockholders approve the liquidation and dissolution of the Fund pursuant to the Plan of Liquidation and Dissolution, the Fund intends to make a pre-dissolution liquidating distribution (in cash, Alibaba ADSs or a combination thereof) to stockholders following such approval.
 See "Proposal No. 1: Approval of the Plan of Liquidation and Dissolution-Pre-Dissolution Liquidating Distribution" below for a description of the proposed distribution, including the potential amount and timing of such distribution.
-The Fund currently expects the Certificate of Dissolution to be filed during the fourth quarter of 2019, although such filing may be delayed by the Board in its sole discretion.
+The Fund currently expects the Certificate of Dissolution to be filed during the third or fourth quarter of 2019 promptly following the pre-dissolution liquidating distribution, although such filing may be delayed by the Board in its sole discretion.
 The Fund will issue a press release not less than five days before filing the Certificate of Dissolution to announce (i) that the Board has determined to proceed with the dissolution and (ii) the anticipated filing date of the Certificate of Dissolution.
 Following the filing of the Certificate of Dissolution, in accordance with the applicable provisions of the DGCL, the Board will proceed to wind up the Fund's affairs.
 The Fund intends to rely on the "safe harbor" procedures under Sections 280 and 281(a) of the DGCL to, among other things, obtain the Court Order establishing the amount and form of security for contested known, contingent and potential future claims that are likely to arise or become known within five years of the Effective Time (or such longer period of time as the Court may determine not to exceed ten years after the Effective Time).
 The Fund will pay or make reasonable provision for the Fund's uncontested known claims and expenses and establish reserves for other claims as required by the Court Order.
-The remaining assets or cash of the Fund will be used to make liquidation and Dissolution-Description of the Plan of Liquidation and Dissolution and the Dissolution and Winding-Up Process."
+The remaining assets or cash of the Fund will be used to make liquidating distributions to stockholders.
+See "Proposal No. 1: Approval of the Plan of Liquidation and Dissolution-Description of the Plan of Liquidation and Dissolution and the Dissolution and Winding-Up Process" below for a description of the liquidating distributions that may be made to stockholders, including the potential amount and timing of any such distributions.